 Dividing up military pensions can include providing a specific dollar amount to your spouse, a percentage of the total pension value, or a fraction of the total amount.
 The fraction method uses a formula where the number of years you have served in the military during which you were also married will be divided by the total number of years you did in the military when you are projected to retire.
 The retired pay from your pension may be paid to your ex-spouse directly.

 The military pension division works differently than the civilian pension division.
 If you are concerned with protecting your military pension, you need to have a plan at the outset of your divorce.
 If you wait until final mediation to develop a plan, you will find that your spouse will already have a plan in place and be at a disadvantage.

 Questions about dividing a pension in your divorce?
 Contact the Law Office of Bryan Fagan

 Thank you for choosing to spend part of your day with us today.
-If you have any questions about the content contained in today's blog post please do not hesitate to contact the Law Office of Bryan Fagan.
-Our licensed family law attorneys offer free of charge consultations six days a week.
+If you have any questions about the content contained in today's blog post, please do not hesitate to contact the Law Office of Bryan Fagan.
+Our licensed family law attorneys offer free-of-charge consultations six days a week.
 We can answer your questions and address your issues directly in a comfortable, pressure-free environment.